 I love linen.
+It makes the perfect dress.
 I love the dry handle and scrunch of this natural fabric and how it seems to take on its own patina with wash and wear.
 I've always loved it in the summer but I'm finding it increasingly versatile as an all round fabric, layered up with knits for winter, tights and boots.

 I'm obviously not the only one who loves this perennial fabric.
 These last few weeks I've had lots of requests for my linen Petticoat Lane dress which appeared in Spring.
 Sometimes it's been bought for a far flung holiday ( have a fab time in India Ellen! ) but increasingly I've noticed that customers just like its ease and comfort for layering into the Autumn season.

 Mina Holland who writes for the Guardian 'Cook' magazine popped in recently and took away the duck egg version of the Petticoat Lane Dress, as she quoted "completely in love with Justine's clothes - this number is duck egg blue Irish linen, feels like I'm wearing a nightie, and - rain or shine - I don't think I ever want to take it off."

 Which brings me to the Petticoat Lane dress, it's my signature dress that seems to appeal to all.
 Quite often I develop a personal relationship with my customers who will send me photos of them wearing my pieces, and with this dress in particular I've noticed that it appeals to all shapes, sizes and ages.
 I am often asked 'what is the age range of your customer'?
 It was one of the questions that came up time and again when I embarked on my collection and struggled to reply.